yuema96/D3-Data-Relationship-Detachment/README.md

 The classic way to show data relatioships usually using the 'in-place' style.
 This project eplores whether 'detachement' way will be better to raise the awareness of data relationships when presenting visualziations.

-Two way to select bars:
+Two ways to select bars:
 1. click individual bar to select
 2. using brushing tool to select